Electricity Infrastructure (Power Flows)

 1. Power Flows from the Bulk Power System through the Transmission Networks to Bulk Supply Points (BSP).

-2. Power flows from BSP through Distribution Networks to Connection Points for each Customer.
+2. Power Flows from BSP through Distribution Networks to Connection Points for each Customer.

 3. Storage of excess Renewable Energy output for subsequent injection to the Power System at periods of Peak Demand.